 Here are some answers to the most frequently asked questions about the COVID-19 vaccine.

 Getting vaccinated is a way to protect your whānau and whakapapa.
-It’s a way to keep everyone safe, from our kaumātua to our mokopuna.
-It protects us by stopping the spread of the virus.
+It’s a way to keep everyone protected, from our kaumātua to our mokopuna.
+It protects us by teaching our bodies how to fight the virus.

 When we get vaccinated, we can better protect those in our community who can’t get immunised such as tamariki and rangatahi who are under 16.